Office of the General Counsel Summer Intern Program

 How does the Summer Housing Assistance Program work?

 NRC employees hired to perform scientific, professional, administrative, or technical work related to the their field of study, serving on temporary appointments of at least 30 days, and working full-time (i.e., 40 hours per week) may be eligible to receive a monthly housing subsidy of up to $750 per month for actual lodging expenses incurred during the time of temporary employment.
+This program is subject to availability of agency funding.

 How does the Transportation Subsidy Program work?